The Athena® Warriors

 Karen began her career as a features writer for The News & Observer in Raleigh, NC, and went on to write for a variety of local, regional and national publications.
 Her role model is her mom, Libby Fisher, a 40-year breast cancer survivor, whose giving spirit and positive outlook inspire her every day.
 An angel band of friends and family have encouraged Karen along the way, teaching her to overlook the bad (and no) hair days and the constellation of scars on her torso and to focus on what really matters.

 As an Athena® Warrior, she believes in being armed with accurate information, a great support system and a boundless sense of humor.
-Karen recently celebrated her 50th birthday, and more than anything, she appreciates the profoundly ordinary moments that make life extraordinary.
+More than anything, she appreciates the profoundly ordinary moments that make life extraordinary.